MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/refs/refs-overview.md

 Deploying ReFS on basic disks is best suited for applications that implement their own software resiliency and availability solutions:

-- Applications that introduce their own resiliency and availability software solutions can leverage integrity-streams, block-cloning, and the ability to scale and support large data sets.
+- Applications that introduce their own resiliency and availability software solutions can use integrity-streams, block-cloning, and the ability to scale and support large data sets.

 > [!NOTE]
 > Basic disks include local non-removable direct-attached via BusTypes SATA, SAS, NVME, or RAID.
 Basic disks do not include Storage Spaces.

 ### Backup target

-Deploying ReFS as a backup target is best suited for applications and hardware that implement their own resiliency and availability solutions:
+Deploying ReFS as a backup target is best suited for applications and hardware that implements its own resiliency and availability solutions:

-- Applications that introduce their own resiliency and availability software solutions can leverage integrity-streams, block-cloning, and the ability to scale and support large data sets.
+- Applications that introduce their own resiliency and availability software solutions can use integrity-streams, block-cloning, and the ability to scale and support large data sets.

 > [!NOTE]
 > Backup targets include the above supported configurations.
 Please contact application and storage array vendors for support details on Fiber Channel and iSCSI SANs.
 For SANs, if features such as thin provisioning, TRIM/UNMAP, or Offloaded Data Transfer (ODX) are required, NTFS must be used.